Miso Soup (Simple, Savory & Comforting)

 Nutrition Information

-Calories: ~70 per serving
+Estimated per serving

-Sodium: varies depending on the miso used
+Sodium: Varies depending on miso

 Ingredients